-Available on the album ‘Disgraceful’ via Food/EMI Records
+Available on the album ‘Disgraceful’ via Food Records

 TECHNIQUE You & Me (1999)

-The brainchild of multi-instrumentalist Kate Holmes, TECHNIQUE’s concept was a female interpretation of PET SHOP BOYS crossed with NEW ORDER’s post-punk edge.
-All the usual Hague poptastic trademarks were present on ‘You & Me’ and while not a hit in the UK, it was massively popular in the Far East via a cover version by Chinese songstress COCO LEE.
-TECHNIQUE were booked to support DEPECHE MODE in Europe but when singer Xan Tyler went left, DUBSTAR’s Sarah Blackwood was recruited to replace her.
-The duo eventually morphed into CLIENT…
+The brainchild of multi-instrumentalist Kate Holmes, TECHNIQUE were a female interpretation of PET SHOP BOYS crossed with NEW ORDER’s post-punk edge.
+The usual Hague poptastic trademarks were present on ‘You & Me’ and while not a hit in the UK, it was in the Far East via a cover version by Coco Lee.
+TECHNIQUE were booked to support DEPECHE MODE in Europe but when singer Xan Tyler went left, DUBSTAR’s Sarah Blackwood was recruited… that duo morphed into CLIENT…

 Available on the mini-album ‘Pop Philosophy’ via PopTones